 💭Tip: During our stay in the hotel, we were satisfied with the safety measures against COVID-19 and the staff was quite helpful with everything we needed.

 Now that we’ve got this covered let’s continue our 10 days Greek island holidays itinerary in Kefalonia.

 The best way to move around in Kefalonia is by car or bike.
 Public transport there is not very well organised and the timetables might exhaust you.
 Make sure that you book your vehicle beforehand as there is a high demand, especially in the summer.

 Get on your vehicle and head north, following the coastal road overlooking the magical waters of the Aegean.
 Admire the glorious landscape and feel the refreshing breeze caress your face and get ready for an amazing time in Kefalonia.
 On your way to the north part of the island, have a stop at Myrtos beach, one of the most famous beaches in Greece.

 First stop: Myrtos beach

 Myrtos beach is considered one of the most beautiful beaches in Greece and has won numerous awards for the quality of the waters and its incredible scenery.
 Myrtos beach is surrounded by big rocks and lavish flora which make the whole landscape look unreal.
-The beach is organised with umbrellas and sunbeds, but there is a part which is completely intact for the true nature lovers.
+The beach is organized with umbrellas and sunbeds, but there is a part that is completely intact for true nature lovers.